A complete guide to English conjunctions: grammar rules and examples.

 An easy way to remember these six conjunctions is to think of the word FANBOYS.
 Each of the letters in this somewhat unlikely word is the first letter of one of the coordinating conjunctions.

-The most common subordinating conjunctions in the English language include after, although, as, as far as, as if, as long as, as soon as, as though, because, before, even if, even though, every time, if, in order that, since, so, so that, than, though, unless, until, when, whenever, where, whereas, wherever, and while.
+Common subordinating conjunctions: after, as, as far as, as if, as long as, as soon as, as though, because, before, even if, even though, every time, if, in order that, since, so, so that, than, though, unless, until, while, when, whenever, where, whereas, wherever, and although.

 There are many different pairs of correlative conjunctions: